-The SCR will be checked/Audited and signed off every half term by the DSL/Designated member of SLT and by a link Governor at least biannually.
+The SCR will be checked / Audited and signed off every half term by the Head Teacher, School Business Manager and by a link Governor at least biannually.

 It is password protected and meets statutory guidance.
 It will be maintained and updated in line with the SCR Policy and procedures and other associated policies in school such as the Schools safer recruitment policy.